CheViana/network-calls-stats/tutorial.md

 Which is basically what happens in `get_response_text`. `get_response_text` also calls `response.raise_for_status()` which raises exception when response status code is error code or timeout occurs (`aiohttp` [docs on exceptions](https://docs.aiohttp.org/en/stable/client_reference.html#client-exceptions)).
 Exception is silenced in `get_response_text`, so `get_response_text` always returns `str`, either with response content or with exception message.

-`call_python_and_mozilla` takes care of callings 2 URLs using `asyncio.gather` (if it's all very new to you, suggest to [read about tasks and coroutines more](https://python.readthedocs.io/en/latest/library/asyncio-task.html)).
+`call_python_and_mozilla_using_aiohttp` takes care of callings 2 URLs using `asyncio.gather` (if it's all very new to you, suggest to [read about tasks and coroutines more](https://python.readthedocs.io/en/latest/library/asyncio-task.html)).
 Execution order is following:

 first request is sent --> second request is sent --> wait for either one of requests to complete --> first response is received --> second response is received